securenetizen/cinematacms/docs/automatic_transcription.md

 # Automatic Transcription

 The **Automatic Transcription** feature in CinemataCMS enables users to generate captions or subtitles from the audio of uploaded video content using speech-to-text technology.
+In CinemataCMS, please note that this feature is only available for Trusted User/Editor/Manager.

 ## 🎯 Purpose